How did you become an artist?

 Are there any future projects or exhibitions that you have in the works?

 I’ll be at Pictoplasma in Berlin from May 3 to 7, both exhibiting some of my work during the event as well as giving a public talk about my practice.
-After that, I have a project in June at Stewart Hall Gallery in Montreal where I’ll be installing an evolving installation that doubles as a mini film set (with weird props and costumes) and creating videos in situ over the course of a month.
+After that, I have a project in June at Stewart Hall Gallery in Montreal where I’ll be installing an evolving installation that doubles as a mini film set (with weird props and costumes) and creating videos in situ for a month.

 What do you hope people take away from viewing your work?